Leaf retention: Cold and drought deciduous.

 Sun: Full sun.

-Prune: In warm weather to remove lowest branches for walk-under tree.
+Prune: In warm weather, remove the lowest branches for walk-under tree.

 Litter: Flowers, pods.

-The hybrids are crosses between Blue, Yellow, and sometimes Mexican,
+These hybrids are crosses between Blue, Yellow, and sometimes Mexican, Palo Verde species

 Do you have additional information or a different